 Admission to the museum and its famous Carousel are free, although they suggest donations to help expand the educational experience.

-“The New York State Museum, just a 10-minute walk from the Capitol across the 98-acre, white-marbled expanse of Empire State Plaza—thank you, Nelson Rockefeller—is an even more ambitious repository of NY artifacts and archives.
+“The museum, just a 10-minute walk from the Capitol across the 98-acre, white-marbled expanse of Empire State Plaza—thank you, Nelson Rockefeller—is an even more ambitious repository of NY artifacts and archives.
 Its exhibits trace the natural and cultural origins of the state.

 You could spend hours here in the towering exhibition halls.
 Make sure you don’t miss the 9-11 artifacts, the collection of antique fire trucks and subways, the dioramas of NY birds, an eons-old mastodon and a ride on the century-old carousel.

-At the New York State Museum, science, anthropology, education and art exhibits tell the story of the state’s cultural and natural history.
+At the museum, science, anthropology, education and art exhibits tell the story of the state’s cultural and natural history.
 Popular displays include the World Trade Center, Birds of New York and the operational 1912 Herschell-Spillman carousel.”